kishorereddygit/auto_scripts/README.md

 # On the new pi:

 Unzip with `unzip To_pi.zip`.
-Use `./Movetoroot.sh` to move all your files to the root folder.
+Use `./movetoroot.sh` to move all files to root, and apps to a new directory.
 Run `./install_dependencies.sh` this will install all required dependencies.
 Run `unpack_in_pi.sh` on the Raspberry Pi, this will remove old content and replace it with the new.